 3. Fasting

-Ideally, it’s best to withhold food from your dog for only a short time when they have diarrhea, as the intestines need nutrition to function properly.
+An effective way to stop dog diarrhea is to withhold food from your dog for only a short time, as the intestines need nutrition to function properly.
 A short fast of 12 hours is recommended.
 Water should be given frequently during this time.
 Fasting is used to help give your dog’s digestive tract time to clear the issue and settle.

 You should keep in mind your dog’s health and age before doing this.
 As we know, puppies and older dogs need all their nutrients to stay healthy.
 Fasting can also be difficult on small dogs that don’t have the same type of physical reserves as bigger breeds.
 Check with your veterinarian before fasting your dog.